 Angle trisection is one of the classic problems in mathematics.
 It is an extremely essential factor concerning the precision of calculations.
 Human being has not achieved finding a general solution for that by this day.
 Since ancient times, it has been the aspiration of every mathematician to be able to trisect an arbitrary angle.
 Nevertheless high profile contemporaries have closed the door on this crucial problem by assuming it impossible based on weak inductions, boosted by inability in finding a solution; bare theories without a slight clue regarding an authority over straightedge and compass constructions.(1)

-We draw the circle with the center S and a desired radius.
-We draw the two perpendicular diameters FR and GT and the bisector of the ninety degree arc GSF and extend it so that it crosses the circumference of the circle at the points R and M.
+In the circle with the center S, we draw the two perpendicular diameters and the bisector(2) of the ninety degree angle GSF and extend it so that it crosses the circumference of the circle at the other end.

 The proportions of the adjacent angles are constantly retained through shifting the vertex along the axis of symmetry.

 (1) For further clarification, you may refer to the article “A Shot In The Dark”.

 (2) the locus on which all points have the same quality